hurkanugur/Board-Game-with-Artificial-Intelligence/README.md

 # Board-Game-with-Artificial-Intelligence
-A board game with Artificial Intelligence that using Minimax Algorithm with Alpha-Beta Pruning.
+A board game with Artificial Intelligence which is developed by using Minimax Algorithm with Alpha-Beta Pruning.